-Echo Canyon Trail is a 3.2 mile moderately trafficked loop trail located near San Simon, AZ that offers scenic views and is good for all skill levels.
+Echo Canyon Trail is a 3.2 mile moderately trafficked loop trail located near San Simon, Arizona that offers scenic views and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible year-round.

 very nice hike through rock formations, great views.